Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights: Experimental Details

-We investigate the role of three hyperparameters in our model: $\lambda_o, \lambda_b, \lambda_e$, and the results are shown in Fig. \ref{fig: sensitivity study}.
-Firstly, we observe that MISE increases when $\lambda_b$ becomes small or large, indicating that there exists a trade-off between eliminating observed confounding bias and estimating outcomes accurately.
-Secondly, the results of varying $\lambda_o$ shows that considering the short-term outcomes of observational and experimental datasets together can bring a certain degree of improvement.
-Finally, applying the negative entropy regularization in OT can bring a slight improvement, and the performance of our model with different strengths is relatively stable.
+We investigate the impact of three hyperparameters $\lambda_b, \lambda_o, \lambda_e$ in Fig. \ref{fig: sensitivity study}.
+Firstly, we observe that MISE increases when $\lambda_b$ becomes small or large, indicating that there exists a trade-off between balancing representation and accurate outcome estimation.
+Secondly, the results of varying $\lambda_o$ shows that considering the short-term outcomes of observational and experimental datas together can bring improvement.
+Finally, applying the negative entropy regularization in OT is beneficial, however, MISE increases when $\lambda_e\geq 1$, since large $\lambda_e$ will push the learned weights close to the uniform distribution, resulting in a failure of alignment.